 When counting is complete, IT says “Ready or not, here I come!”
 This lets the players know the “seeking” portion has begun.
 At this point, they must try to find all of the other players who have hidden.

-If some of the hidden players do not return home before a predetermined period of time or they can’t be found, the person who is “It” should give the universal “all clear” signal.
-Yell, “Olly, Olly oxen free!”
-That way they know it’s safe to come back.
+The person who is “It” should give the universal “all clear” signal if some of the hidden players do not return home before a predetermined period of time.
+If they can’t be found, Yell, “Olly, Olly oxen free!”
+They will know it’s safe to come back.

 The first person found will be IT in the next game.